 Notes

-1 This is a compilation of the Supreme Court (Fees) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 August 2014 of the Supreme Court (Fees) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table